sems-server/sems/apps/dsm/doc/Readme.dsm.txt

 The variables may be used as parameter to most conditions and actions, by prepending the variable name with a dollar sign.
-The parameters of an event (e.g. the key on key press) may be accessed by prepending the name with a hash.
+The parameters of an event (e.g. the key on key press) may be accessed by prepending the name with a hash (e.g. #key).
 There are also 'selects' with which a set of dialog properties can be accessed (e.g. @local_tag).

 The DonkeySM can be extended by modules, which add new conditions and actions to the language.
 This way, menuing system etc can be